Downtown in Little Rock in Pulaski County, Arkansas — The American South (West South Central)

 Topics and series.
 This memorial is listed in these topic lists: Patriots & Patriotism • War, World I. In addition, it is included in the Distinguished Service Cross/Navy Cross/Air Force Cross Recipients series list.
 A significant historical date for this entry is October 10, 1918.

-reached from the intersection of West Markham Street and Ashley Street, on the right when traveling west.
+Location.
+34° 44.938′ N, 92° 16.336′ W. Memorial is in Little Rock, Arkansas, in Pulaski County.
+It is in Downtown.
+It can be reached from the intersection of West Markham Street and Ashley Street, on the right when traveling west.
 Marker is embedded in the courtyard plaza on the east side of the Old State House Museum.
 Touch for map.
-Marker is at or near this postal address: 300 West Markham Street, Little Rock AR 72201, United States of America.
+Memorial is at or near this postal address: 300 West Markham Street, Little Rock AR 72201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Old State House (here, next to this marker); A Tribute to Gen. Wm.
+At least 8 other markers are within walking distance of this marker: The Old State House (here, next to this marker); A Tribute to Gen. Wm.
 Read Scurry (here, next to this marker); War of 1812 Memorial (a few steps from this marker); 150th Anniversary of the War Between the States (a few steps from this marker); Mexican-American War Memorial (a few steps from this marker); Civil War Memorial (a few steps from this marker); Spanish-American War Memorial (a few steps from this marker); Gen. James Miller (a few steps from this marker).
 Touch for a list and map of all markers in Little Rock.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Herman Davis, Sharpshooter and Company Runner